 OBJECTIVE

 Students understand the role of plant matter and microorganisms in building healthy soil.
-Students are able to plant a cover crop
+Students will be able to plant a cover crop

 ESSENTIAL QUESTIONS